QforMortals2/casting and enumerations

 Types and Cast

 Every atom has both an associated numeric and symbolic data type.
-For convenience we repeat this from the data types table in the overview of atoms.
+For convenience we repeat the data types table from atoms.

-The monadic function type can be applied to any entity in q to find its numeric data type.
-It is a quirk of q that the data type of atoms is a short containing the negative of the value in the second column above.
+The monadic function type can be applied to any entity in q to find its (numeric) short data type.
+It is a quirk of q that the data type of atoms is a short with the negative of the value in the fourth column above;

 The type of a simple list is a short containing the positive value of the type of its constituent atoms.